 Mr. Martin joined the Company as Manager of SEC Reporting in September 2003.
-He was promoted to Director of Accounting in 2005, Vice President - Accounting & Financial Reporting in 2012, and Senior Vice President - Finance & Accounting in 2021.
+He was promoted to Director of Accounting in 2005, Vice President - Accounting & Financial Reporting in 2009, Senior Vice President - Accounting & Financial Reporting in 2012, and Senior Vice President - Finance & Accounting in 2021.
 Mr. Martin assumed the role of Chief Financial Officer in January 2024.
 Prior to joining the Company, Mr. Martin was an audit manager at the public accounting firm Crowe LLP.